Casino De Luxe

-Casino Deluxe is a video game developed and published by Impressions for the Microsoft Windows.
+Casino De Luxe is a video game developed and published by Impressions for the Microsoft Windows.

 Gameplay

-Casino Deluxe includes a variety of casino games, such as slot machines, pai gow, Caribbean stud poker, video poker, craps, roulette, and blackjack.
+Casino De Luxe includes a variety of casino games, such as slot machines, pai gow, Caribbean stud poker, video poker, craps, roulette, and blackjack.

+Development and release

+Casino De Luxe was developed by Impressions Games, conceived by the company's founder David Lester, and released in 1995.
+Impressions was sold to Sierra On-Line shortly thereafter.
+Domestic re-releases and international distribution of the game would be published under the Sierra brand.

 Reception

-Next Generation reviewed the PC version of the game, rating it three stars out of five, and stated that "if you're into these games, this is the best one around."
+Casino De Luxe received mixed very reviews.
+Next Generation rated the game three stars out of five, and stated that "if you're into these games, this is the best one around."
 It received a largely positive review from Computer Game Review.